Food4CE

 Analysis of AFNs SFSC characteristics and need

-Small local food producers are usually underestimating the importance of logistics.
-It is a complex process that can make an important contribution to the efficiency of the short food supply chain.
-The desk research and survey are therefore focusing on supply chain and logistics processes of small scale (alternative) food production/distribution systems identified.
-Special emphasis is given to: transport, packaging and handling equipment, warehousing, IT support, tracking and tracing.
-In depth analysis of characteristics and needs provides basis for knowledge transfer and policy support for AFNs in CE.
+Small local food producers often underestimated the importance of logistics.
+Logistics is a complex process that can make an important contribution to the efficiency of short food supply chains.
+The desk research and survey therefore focused on the supply chain and logistics processes of the identified small-scale (alternative) food production and distribution systems.
+Special emphasis was given to transport, packaging and handling equipment, warehousing, IT support, and tracking and tracing.
+The in-depth analysis of characteristics and needs provided the basis for knowledge transfer and policy support for AFNs in Central Europe.

 3